A guided tour to the Gompertz law of mortality

 Finally, if you haven’t yet, feel free to scroll up, find you age and eyeball your chances of dying this year.
 You may not be from any of these three countries.
 In this case, of course the estimate will be rougher but probably still in the correct order of magnitude.

 In the decades following Gompertz’s original papers, it was clear for everyone involved in Actuarial science that the Gompertzian exponential did not fit the data over the entire human lifespan.
 Despite that, the lure of finding the actual law of mortality continued to motivate the proposal of several other expressions.

-In a 1953 paper, M. E. Ogborn listed some of the attempts that were published in the late 1800s:
+In a 1953 paper, On the Nature of the Function Expressive of the Law of Human Mortality, M. E. Ogborn listed some of the attempts that were published in the late 1800s: